 Why do we dissociate when it’s so unhealthy for us?

-Like I said, dissociation is a direct result of subconscious mind’s attempt to protect us from the intense and painful emotions we can’t handle.
-It’s our mind’s last-ditch attempt to preserve our sanity - and it initially happens when all of our other methods of protection are exhausted.
-We sort of “artificially” adapt our personalities to manage our fear, anger and other intense emotions.
+As I said, dissociation is a direct result of the subconscious mind’s attempt to protect us from the intense and painful emotions we can’t handle.
+It’s our mind’s last-ditch attempt to preserve our sanity – and it initially happens when all of our other methods of protection are exhausted.
+We sort of “artificially” adapt our personalities to manage our fear, anger, and other intense emotions.
 In this way, we control them and temporarily save ourselves.

 How do I start to heal from dissociation and feel things again?